Small Sports Car SC01: Overview

 The chassis of the SC01 consists of a 4130 chrome-molybdenum steel tube space frame to save weight, allowing for a curb weight of 1365. kg; the gross vehicle weight rating is 1615. kg.
 It uses a horizontal pushrod suspension system with compression and rebound adjustable shock absorbers, along with forged 7075 aluminum steering knuckles.
 It has a wheelbase of 2503 mm, and the front and rear tracks measure 1580. mm.
 It has approach and departure angles of 10 degrees and 16 degrees, respectively.
 It uses 350. mm diameter brake discs, with six-piston calipers at the front and four-piston calipers on the rear axle.
 It has 5.9 kg magnesium alloy 18-inch wheels equipped with Michelin Pilot Sport Cup2 245/40 ZR18 tires, or optionally Vitour Tempesta Enzo V-01R racing tires.
-Rather than using the common skateboard platform design, the battery is prism shaped and is mounted directly behind the passenger compartment.
+Rather than using the common skateboard platform design, the battery pack is mounted directly behind the passenger compartment.
 This placement is similar to the engine in a rear-mid engine vehicle, and allows for similar weight distribution, handling characteristics, and seating position.
 It has a center of gravity height of 380. mm, which is claimed to be similar to a GT3 race car.